 - Medical and complementary therapies used to treat Parkinson’s disease

 - Local and national resources

 Our biggest event of the year is the Annual Hope Parkinson Symposium, an exciting day of education, empowerment, and energy.
 This day-long seminar is your chance to learn from our local and national experts in the field of Parkinson’s disease and related movement disorders.
 The Symposium begins with a chance to mingle with Parkinson’s organizations offering resources, adaptive technologies, and medical therapies all designed to improve quality of life.
 The featured speakers are followed by a helpful Question and Answer session open to all attendees.
 Registration fees include a deluxe lunch buffet, beverages, and dessert.
-Over 300 people typically attend our Annual Symposium, typically held in the beginning of the calendar year.
+Over 300 people typically attend our Annual Symposium.

 Library of Resources